Frederick Hanson (engineer): Second World War

 Back in North Africa, Hanson was promoted to lieutenant colonel and made the permanent CRE for the 2nd New Zealand Division.
 He was active in the African campaigns of 1941-42 and was recognised for his efforts in September 1942 with an appointment as an Officer of the Order of the British Empire.
+He was also mentioned in dispatches for his services in the Middle East from May to October 1942.
 The following year, he was awarded the Distinguished Service Order (DSO) for an action at Wadi Akarit in April 1943.

 Later that year he was made CRE for the entire 2NZEF.
 By this stage of the war, the 2nd New Zealand Division was participating in the Italian campaign.
 Hanson was largely responsible for the development of the river crossing techniques employed by the New Zealanders as they gradually advanced up Italy.
 He received a bar to his DSO for this work.
 After the war, he was discharged from the 2NZEF with the rank of brigadier.

 Later life

 In 1946, Hanson returned to the Main Highways Board, this time as its chief engineer.
 He worked towards the implementation of legalisation that re-organised the Main Highways Board into the National Roads Board, and was appointed its first chairman.
+In 1953, Hanson was awarded the Queen Elizabeth II Coronation Medal.

-In 1955, he was appointed to the senior position at the Ministry of Works (formerly the Public Works Department), the Commissioner of Works, having spent the previous four years as Deputy Commissioner.
+In 1955, Hanson was appointed to the senior position at the Ministry of Works (formerly the Public Works Department), the Commissioner of Works, having spent the previous four years as Deputy Commissioner.
 His ministry, which employed almost 4,500 people, played an important role in the economic resurrection of New Zealand following the Second World War, with several major developments relating to hydroelectric schemes.
 He also served a term on the Army Board, from 1952 to 1955 and was president of the New Zealand Institution of Engineers for two years.

 Hanson retired from the Ministry of Works in December 1961 but not before being recognised for his public services with an appointment as a Companion of the Order of St Michael and St George in the 1961 Queen's Birthday Honours.
 He died on 15 July 1979.
 He was survived by his wife, Margaret Constance Grindley, who he had married in 1924.
 The couple had no children.